Pinterest Pixel

 Press Enter to get the distance in miles or kilometers.

-To find latitude and longitude in Excel, highlight city names, go to the Data tab, and select the Geography Data Type.
+Highlight city names, go to the Data tab, and select the Geography Data Type.
 Then, select Latitude and Longitude as fields to retrieve the geographic coordinates.

-Can I use Google Maps in Excel?
+How can I use Google Maps in Excel?

 You can use Google Maps in Excel by generating clickable links with the HYPERLINK function.
 This lets you create direct links to view distances between locations on Google Maps.